- The Newton Family

 There are several software packages available to allow you to play and record audio.

-See also: What software do I need to play audio? and What software can be used to record audio?
+See also: What software do I need to play audio? and What software do I need to record audio?

 5. Where can I find user manuals and documentation?

-Most of the manuals are still available as direct links from Apple, as well as on these fine sites:
+Most manuals and other documentation are still available from Apple, as listed below.

 - Newton Connection 2.0 Update